 - Use their feedback to narrow your final selection.

 What does a taco logo mean?

 A taco logo is typically used to clearly and effectively communicate your brand identity to customers.
 Without knowing anything about your establishment, customers passing by will recognize your taco logo to mean there are tasty tacos on offer.

 Where can I find tips on how to make a taco logo?

 What makes a great taco logo?

-A great taco logo uses the basic folded circle shape and contrasts the structured lines with the irregular shapes of food.
-The food, and the color palette of the logo, should mimic the colors of Mexican cuisine.
-This includes reds, greens, and yellows.
+A great taco logo uses the basic folded shape and contrasts the structured lines with the irregular shapes of food.
+The icon and the color palette of the logo should mimic the colors of Mexican cuisine, such as green, red, yellow, and orange.